Neuromodulation systems

 5-yearhorizon

-Next-generation implants like Neuralink are in human trials, allowing for simultaneous recording and stimulation in multiple regions across the brain.
-More electrode designs are approved for use in humans, including Stentrodes21 and Neuropixels.22 A DBS trial for Alzheimer’s sheds light on which brain areas are best for implantation.
-Edge computing aids processing on closed loop devices, hastening the acquisition of clinical neurological data.
+Next-generation implants from a variety of companies are in human trials, allowing for simultaneous recording and stimulation in multiple regions across the brain.
+More electrode designs are approved for use in humans, including Stentrodes23 and Neuropixels.24 A DBS trial for Alzheimer’s sheds light on which brain areas are best for implantation.
+Edge computing aids processing on closed-loop devices, hastening the acquisition of clinical neurological data.
 Wearable EEG devices enhance the depth and quality of sleep.

 10-yearhorizon